ibizaman/selfhostblocks/README.md

 - ZFS

-Those blocks can be used with services not provided by SelfHostBlocks as shows [in the manual][common blocks].
+Those blocks can be used with services not provided by SelfHostBlocks as shown [in the manual][common blocks].

 [common blocks]: https://shb.skarabox.com/blocks.html